You’ve set up your account, company, and user details. Now it’s time to build the perfect content library!

 Snippets are blocks of text you can save and reuse.
 Similar to sections, they can be added and edited where you need them.
 They’ll also adopt the formatting you’ve set in your template or proposal.

 Once you click into a textbook, select Snippets from the menu pane.
 From here, select a snippet you would like to add.
-You can also paste highlighted text as a snippet from by selecting add snippet.
+You can also paste highlighted text as a snippet by selecting add snippet.

 No document is complete without some images to help capture your reader’s eye.
 Proposify’s Image library can support JPG, PNG, and even GIF images to your design arsenal to make your document stand out.